EnFinlay/TIL/README.md

 # TIL
 An ongoing list of things I've learned.

+**March 13th, 2016**

+Old news to many, new news to me.
+Using JS in the browser you can set `localstorage` so that info can be persisted between sessions without a backend implementation.

 **March 12th, 2016**

 Reverse engineering tokens (login/access/session/reset) is harder than I thought.
 I guess that means that their security is better than I expected.
 Need to learn more about this whole "crpytography" fad ;)